kevinpapst/AdminLTEBundle/README.md

 - changed namespaces to allow co-existence with AdminThemeBundle
 - changed and extended default configuration
 - huge cleanup of the codebase
-- changed all codeblock-names (with additional shim files for migration)
+- changed all twig block-names (with additional layout shim files for migration)
 - changed control-sidebar, content is now configurable from admin_lte.yaml or the ContextHelper
 - a [Demo application](https://github.com/kevinpapst/AdminLTEBundle-Demo) as living documentation for first time users and easier testing
 - updated composer.json to reflect more up-to-date bundle dependencies